leftistsgorilla/Website-Code/moons-haunted.md

 @TODO table p37

-Also, when you acquire turf, you expand the scope of your crew’s **hunting grounds**.
+Also, when you acquire turf, you expand the scope of your crew’s **haunting grounds**.

 ### Reducing hold